metocean/moana-bufrtools/README.md

 ---
 ## Encoding support for mangōpare sensors.

 This encoding uses the toolbox developed by eccodes and it is adapted to encode mangōpare sensors' netcdf files.
-There is the option of using one of three [templates](https://community.wmo.int/en/activity-areas/wis/template-examples) (subsurface floats ([315003](https://wmoomm.sharepoint.com/:w:/s/wmocpdb/EZvB7yzzGMBOnVjh6ifiH1QB1ZpRu3YNjtuIszsa42tFig?e=Evfb5R)), ship deployment template ([315007](https://wmoomm.sharepoint.com/:w:/s/wmocpdb/EXh6sBgXywNAludHk-kEGNQB-ipxQJX6X8aYCNjF1Nlwzg?e=va2b1A)), glider template ([315012](https://github.com/wmo-im/BUFR4/issues/16), *work in process*)).
+There is the option of using one of three [templates](https://community.wmo.int/en/activity-areas/wis/template-examples):
+- BUFR template for Temperature and salinity profile observed by sub-surface profiling floats (**subfloat**, [315003](https://wmoomm.sharepoint.com/:w:/s/wmocpdb/EZvB7yzzGMBOnVjh6ifiH1QB1ZpRu3YNjtuIszsa42tFig?e=Evfb5R))
+- BUFR template for representation of data derived from a ship based lowered instrument measuring subsurface seawater temperature, salinity and current profiles (**ship**, [315007](https://wmoomm.sharepoint.com/:w:/s/wmocpdb/EXh6sBgXywNAludHk-kEGNQB-ipxQJX6X8aYCNjF1Nlwzg?e=va2b1A))
+- BUFR template for representation of observations from a single glider trajectory profile (**glider**, [315012](https://github.com/wmo-im/BUFR4/issues/16), *work in process*)).

 At the moment we provide the option to decide if only the upcast should be extracted, or the full deployment. `upcast=True` or `upcast=False`.